Dr. Paolo Gaudiano

 Role: Session Presenter

-Dr. Paolo Gaudiano is co-founder and chief scientist of Aleria, president of Aleria Research, and executive director of Quantitative Studies of Diversity and Inclusion (QSDI) at the City College of New York (CCNY).
-These organizations combine Paolo’s decades of experience in business, technology, and academia to transform how people think about diversity and what they do about it, with the ultimate goal of making our society more inclusive and equitable.
+Paolo Gaudiano is president of ARC, chief scientist of Aleria, adjunct associate professor at the NYU Stern School of Business, and chairman of the annual Diversity & Inclusion Research Conference.
+These activities combine Paolo’s decades of experience in business, technology, and academia to transform how people think about diversity and what they do about it, with the ultimate goal of making our society more inclusive and equitable.

-Paolo is a Forbes contributor on diversity and inclusion, has written for and been interviewed by a number of other media outlets, and is a sought-after public speaker, having given hundreds of presentations in the U.S. and abroad including a TED Talk.
-He holds degrees in applied mathematics, aerospace engineering, and computational neuroscience, and is the recipient of numerous awards including a Neuroscience Fellowship from the Sloan Foundation, a Young Investigator Award from the Office of Naval Research, and a Moonshot House Fellowship from the Kravis Center for Social Impact.
+Paolo is a Forbes contributor on diversity and inclusion, has written for and been interviewed by several other media outlets, and is a sought-after public speaker—having given hundreds of presentations in the U.S. and abroad, including a TED talk.